 - if you want to propose a special resolution to replace your rule book:

-These issues of the ORIC Oracle are also relevant to all types of meetings:
+These issues of the ORIC Oracle newsletter are also relevant to all types of meetings: